Chair Belt for Sliders – Rear Fastening

 BRIEF INSTRUCTIONS FOR USE

-The main lap Belt is fitted around the Patient and the chair and buckles together at the back.
-The two padded leg straps are then positioned under the Patient’s legs, passed through the waist loops, wrapped around the frame of the chair at the pelvic area and then buckled up behind the chair, adjusting to size.
+The two padded leg straps are positioned under the patient’s legs, passed through the waist loops, wrapped around the chair frame at pelvic level, and then secured behind the chair.
+Adjust as required for a firm and comfortable fit.

-The Chair Belt for Sliders – Front Fastening may an another option.
-This product has the leg strap buckle at the front of the Patient.
-This allows them to be undone which may or may not be beneficial.
+The Chair Belt for Sliders – Front Fastening may be an alternative option, as it positions the leg strap buckle at the front of the patient, allowing easier access if required.

 WHAT IS THIS PRODUCT MADE FROM?